1. Project Setup

 | repository | Repository URL (use<NewProject git_url> ) from your git project creation |

-| author | Author of the package |
+| author | Replace with the Author of the package |

 | keywords | Keywords for package discovery |